 Infants have itty bitty mouths, but I try to get my babies to imitate me by opening my mouth really wide as I’m getting ready to feed them.

 It may sound funny, but it does help.
 Try compressing your breast to fit as much of the boob into their mouth as possible.
 Make sure you make your breast parallel to your baby’s lips.
 It’s also helpful to remember to have the baby latch with their lower jaw as you are guiding your breast into their mouth.
 I remember it chin to chest and nose to nipple.

 Be sure your baby has a flared latch!
 Trust me!
 It reduces a lot of pain if you can be sure to help baby with this as much as possible.
 My number one tip to do this is to have the baby latch and then slide your finger in the side of their mouth to fix each lip.
 I always do the bottom first and the top usually follows suit.
 This brings more of the breast into their mouth.

-There are several different nursing positions that you can try.
+There are several different breastfeeding holds that you can try.
 Finding the right position for you and baby will be key to nursing success!
-Some of the most popular are the cradle hold, football, and side lying.
+Some of the most popular breastfeeding holds are the cradle hold, football, and side lying.

 The cradle hold is what you see a lot of moms use.
 This is when your baby rests their head on your elbow on the side you are nursing on.
 You typically will support their back with your opposite hand.

 The football hold is popular if you have a c-section because the baby does not go across your stomach.
 It also works well for women with large breasts.
 Small/ premature babies are very successful in this position.
 You will hold your baby facing you with their legs going under your arm.
 Support their head with the hand on the side you are nursing on.

 One of my favorite positions is side-lying.
 This is when you and your baby lie down on your sides tummy to tummy with your baby.
 Use your hand to direct your baby’s head to your breast and the other hand to hold the breast steady.
 This is a great position at night for tired moms!